ARTICLE I - GENERAL REGULATIONS

 other animal from permitting same to leave his premises when not under control

-nuisance is established, the owner of such dog or other animal shall be in
+existence of the nuisance is established, the owner of such dog or other animal

 order restraining the owner from maintaining such nuisance and may order that such dog or other animal be humanely dispatched.
 (510 ILCS 5/17)